 The impact of SPP has been compared with that of SPPT using the same TCo255/159 setup.
-The results are consistent with those of Ollinaho et al. (2016), who used a different resolution TL399 configuration with a forecast range to 15 days.
+The results are consistent with those of Ollinaho et al. (2017), who used a different resolution TL399 configuration with a forecast range to 15 days.
 Figure 5 shows the impact of SPP and SPPT on ensemble spread and CRPS for 200 hPa zonal wind in the Northern extratropics and the tropics.
 SPP is effective in generating considerable additional ensemble spread.
 The gain in spread compared to experiment IP-only reaches 65% (more than 100%) of the gain in spread due to SPPT in the extratropics (tropics).
 The probabilistic skill measured in terms of CRPS improves with SPP though the skill improvements are generally somewhat lower than those obtained with SPPT.
 This is the case also for other upper air variables.
-A notable exception is 2-metre temperature in the early lead times where the ensemble using SPP is more skilful than the ensemble using SPPT (cf. Ollinaho et al., 2016).
+A notable exception is 2-metre temperature in the early lead times where the ensemble using SPP is more skilful than the ensemble using SPPT (cf. Ollinaho et al. 2017).
 This is consistent with the impact of the schemes on the ensemble spread of the tendencies discussed in the previous section.

-The fact that uncertainty representations for the model physics are having a more substantial impact on ensemble spread and skill in the tropics than elsewhere is consistent with earlier results (Buizza et al., 1999) and more recently with the results of Reynolds et al. (2011), who investigated constant in time and space parameter perturbations in the convection scheme and the boundary layer parametrization.
+The fact that uncertainty representations for the model physics are having a more substantial impact on ensemble spread and skill in the tropics than elsewhere is consistent with earlier results (Buizza et al. 1999) and more recently with the results of Reynolds et al. (2011), who investigated constant in time and space parameter perturbations in the convection scheme and the boundary layer parametrization.

-4.2 Extended-range forecasts and the MJO
+4.2.
+Extended-range forecasts and the MJO

-At the extended time range (more than 2 weeks, but less than a season), a key source of predictability is the Madden Julian Oscillation (MJO), which impacts not only the tropical but also the European extended-range skill scores (Vitart and Molteni, 2010).
+At the extended time range (more than 2 weeks, but less than a season), a key source of predictability is the Madden Julian Oscillation (MJO), which impacts not only the tropical but also the European extended-range skill scores (Vitart and Molteni 2010).
 This section discusses the impact of stochastic representations of model uncertainty on predictions of the MJO using the leading 2 principal components (PCs) developed by Wheeler and Hendon (2004).
-The PCs are based on combined EOFs of outgoing long-wave radiation and zonal wind at 850 and 200 hPa.
-The MJO PCs computed from each experiment are then verified against ERA Interim.
+The PCs are based on combined empirical orthogonal functions of outgoing long-wave radiation and zonal wind at 850 and 200 hPa.
+The MJO PCs computed from each experiment are then verified against the ECMWF global atmospheric reanalysis ERA-Interim.

-Figure 6 shows the evolution with lead time of the ensemble mean RMS error and ensemble spread of the two MJO PCs for an experiment with initial perturbations only (IP-only), SPPT using the global conservation fix, SPP, and SPP using correlation scales of 500 km and 6 h (SPP_short).
+Figure 6 shows the evolution with lead time of the ensemble mean RMS error and ensemble spread of the two MJO PCs for an experiment with initial perturbations only (IP-only), SPPT using the global conservation fix, SPP, and SPP using correlation scales of 500 km and 6 h (SPP\short).
+The spread is computed as $[v_1+v_2]^{1/2}$ , where the $v_j$ denote the ensemble variances of the two PCs.
+The ensemble mean RMS error is computed as $\left[e_1^2+e_2^2\right]^{1/2}$ , where the $e_j=\overline{x}j-y_j$ denote the errors of the two PCs of the ensemble mean with ensemble mean PCs $\bar{x}i$ and analysis PCs $y_i$ .
 The MJO ensemble spread is generally significantly smaller than the RMS error.
 The experiment with SPP displays a much larger spread than the other experiments, but also a slightly increased RMS error, although the difference at day 26-32 between SPP and IP-only is not statistically significant at the 90% level of confidence.
-When the spatial and temporal correlation scales in SPP are reduced (experiment SPP_short), little spread is added compared to IP-only.
-Experiment SPPT adds considerable spread and decreases RMS error compared to IP-only between day 10 and 20, although the difference in RMS error is not statistically significant.
+When the spatial and temporal correlation scales in SPP are reduced (experiment SPP\short), little spread is added compared to IP-only.
+Experiment SPPT adds considerable spread and decreases RMS error compared to IPonly between day 10 and 20, although the difference in RMS error is not statistically significant.